potatono/homelab-bluesky-pds/README.md

 Also you will probably need to update your DNS on cloudflare to map *.YOURDOMAIN to the same CNAME that YOURDOMAIN is pointed at.
 It should be something like `abc12345-abc1-abc1-abc1-abc123456def.cfargotunnel.com`.

+## Check that its working

+Check `https://YOURDOMAIN/` and `https://YOURDOMAIN/xrpc/_health`.
+Then continue the setup from the official Bluesky PDS setup instructions from "Creating an account using pdsadmin".